ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Visual Appearance

 Appearance can vary based on mapped html, but can only include text, icons, and Nimble spinner.

+The cell view (and header view) will be responsible for styling the contents of the mapping `template`.
+This will include alignment and spacing (`--ni-nimble-small-padding`).

 ---